Growth of automorphisms of virtually special groups

+\begin{lem} Isolated abelian subgroups of rank $\geq 2$ are $G$--parabolic. \end{lem} \begin{proof} Let $A$ be abelian, isolated, and of rank $\geq 2$.
+Note that $A$ is convex-cocompact (since it is a centraliser) and so it contains a convex-cocompact subgroup $C\leq A$ with $C\cong\Z$ (e.g.\ by \cite[Remark~3.7(6)]{Fio10e}).
+Now, the group $A=Z_G(C)$ virtually splits as $C\x A'$ for a $G$--parabolic subgroup $A'$, by \Cref{lem:cc_basics}(2).
+Since $\rk(A)\geq 2$, we have $A'\neq\{1\}$ and hence $Z_G(A')=A$.
+Thus, another application of \Cref{lem:cc_basics}(2) yields that $C\x A'$ has finite index also in the normaliser $N_G(A')$.
+Moreover, $N_G(A')$ is $G$--parabolic by \Cref{lem:parabolic_normaliser2}(2).
+In conclusion, the subgroups $A$ and $N_G(A')$ are commensurable and root-closed, and so they must coincide. \end{proof}

-The following proposition collects the main properties of the family $\mc{S}(G)$.
-In particular, part~(6) should motivate why we call its elements ``singular'' (viewing, as customary, the contracting directions in the group as ``regular'').
+The following collects the most important properties of the family $\mc{S}(G)$.
+To state part of this, it is convenient to introduce some notation:

+Equivalently, $\mc{Z}_c(G)$ is the collection of contracting maximal cyclic subgroups of $G$.
+Note that $\mc{Z}_s(G)$ can still contain cyclic centralisers, just not any that are centralisers of a single element.

-\begin{prop} The following hold. \begin{enumerate} \item Every element of $\mc{VDP}(G)$ is contained in an element of $\mc{S}(G)$. \item All elements of $\mc{S}(G)$ are $G$--parabolic, unless $G\in\mc{VDP}(G)$ (in which case $\mc{S}(G)=\{G\}$).
-In particular, $\mc{S}(G)$ contains only finitely many $G$--conjugacy classes of subgroups. \item We have $\mc{S}(G)=\emptyset$ if and only if $G$ is Gromov-hyperbolic. \item We have $N_G(S)=S$ for all $S\in\mc{S}(G)$. \item Each element of $\mc{S}(G)$ is either an isolated abelian subgroup of $G$ of rank $\geq 2$, or it is the normaliser in $G$ of the parabolic part of a non-abelian element of $\mc{Z}(G)$. \item An element $g\in G\setminus\{1\}$ lies in a subgroup in $\mc{S}(G)$ if and only if $Z_G(g)\not\cong\Z$.
-This occurs exactly when $g$ is not contracting in $G$. \end{enumerate} \end{prop} \begin{proof} To begin with, consider a subgroup $H\leq G$ that splits as a nontrivial product $H_1\x H_2$.
-We claim that $H$ is contained either in an isolated abelian subgroup of $G$ of rank $\geq 2$, or in the normaliser in $G$ of the parabolic part of a non-abelian element of $\mc{Z}(G)$.
-Note that these two kinds of subgroups of $G$ are either $G$--parabolic or equal to $G$, by \Cref{lem:IA_properties} and \Cref{lem:parabolic_normaliser2}(2).
-Moreover, they lie in $\mc{VDP}(G)$ by \Cref{lem:cc_basics}(2) (the parabolic part of a non-abelian centraliser is nontrivial).
+\begin{prop} The following hold. \begin{enumerate} \item Every element of $\mc{VP}(G)$ is contained in an element of $\mc{S}(G)$. \item All elements of $\mc{S}(G)$ are $G$--parabolic. \item We have $\mc{S}(G)=\emptyset$ if and only if $G$ is Gromov-hyperbolic. \item If $Z\in\mc{Z}_s(G)$ and $Z\neq\{1\}$, then the normaliser $N_G(Z)$ is contained in an element of $\mc{S}(G)$. \end{enumerate} \end{prop} \begin{proof} To begin with, consider a subgroup $H\leq G$ that splits as a nontrivial product $H_1\x H_2$.
+We claim that $H$ is contained either in an isolated abelian subgroup of $G$ (automatically of rank $\geq 2$), or in the normaliser in $G$ of a co-abelian $G$--parabolic subgroup of some non-abelian element of $\mc{Z}(G)$.
+Note that these two kinds of subgroups are $G$--parabolic, by \Cref{lem:IA_properties} and \Cref{lem:parabolic_normaliser2}(2).
+Moreover, they lie in $\mc{VP}(G)$ by \Cref{lem:cc_basics}(2).